dbt-labs/docs.getdbt.com/website/docs/docs/supported-data-platforms.md

 </div>

 <br />
-* Install these adapters using the CLI as they're not supported in dbt Cloud. <br />
+* Install these adapters using the CLI as they're not currently supported in dbt Cloud. <br />